ioccc-src/temp-test-ioccc/2020/ferguson1/README.md

     would if the grow size was 3.
 This applies to shedding size too.
 -   If you want to show off keep walls passable and enable cannibalism.
 It won't be a challenge then but at least you could show your final score?
--   Decrease the max size.
+-   Decrease the max size needed and if you want it even easier increase the terminal size.
 -   And the one that applies to learning new things and getting more things done also applies here: remove all sources of distraction; turn the phone off, lock yourself in a soundproof room (refusing to get up for anyone or